DevaWinner/expenditure/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for including this in their curriculum. and also thanks to <a href="https://www.behance.net/gregoirevella">Gregoire Vella</a> for the design.
+I would like to thank <a href="https://www.behance.net/gregoirevella">Gregoire Vella</a> for the design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>